Post Surgical Care Instructions

 Exercise and Activity:

-- Your pet should be under strict confinement to a cage or small room for 5 days.
+- Your pet should be under strict confinement to a cage or small room for 5 days, longer if indicated.
 Carry outside for elimination.
 No running, jumping or access to stairs should be permitted.

 - Brief leash walks (on a short leash) only for 10-14 days.
 Avoid stairs and jumping on and off of furniture.
 Outdoor exercise must be limited to short periods on a short leash and only when necessary.